-According to Dreyfus we are supposed to accept that when he wrote this passage, and presumably also when he rewrote, edited, and proofread it, he had no mental states whatever: no "beliefs, desires, intentions, etc." Frankly, I find the idea out of the question.
+According to Dreyfus we are supposed to accept that when he wrote this passage, and presumably also when he rewrote, edited, and proofread it, he had no mental states whatever: no 'beliefs, desires, intentions, etc.' Frankly, I find the idea out of the question.
 I believe that when Dreyfus wrote the passage, he did so intentionally, that is, he intended to write that very passage.
-Furthermore I think he wrote the passage in the "belief" that it was true and with a "desire" to say the things he said.
-Mental states like belief, desire, and intention are so "involved" in the production of this passage that if he had not had them he would not have written the passage at all.
+Furthermore I think he wrote the passage in the 'belief' that it was true and with a 'desire' to say the things he said.
+Mental states like belief, desire, and intention are so 'involved' in the production of this passage that if he had not had them he would not have written the passage at all.
 Worse yet, I believe that all of this skillful coping was conscious.
 (2000, 77-78)

 In the final analysis, "skillful coping is intentional behavior right down to the ground" (Searle, 2000, 81).
-Moreover, Searle boasts of his inability to understand Dreyfus's beloved skillfulcoping examples as a rebuttal to his philosophy and jokingly asserts that "except in a few really weird epileptic cases, all skillful coping requires consciousness" (2000, 82).
-He is not really practicing phenomenology, let alone of the Husserlian kind, because he is not interested in how things appear at a certain level of first-hand experience, but he is rather logically analyzing the phenomena, not how they merely show themselves, but instead how they actually constitute experience.
-In the same vein, "philosophy starts with the facts of physics, chemistry, biology, and neurology.
+Moreover, Searle boasts of his inability to understand Dreyfus's beloved skillful-coping examples as a rebuttal to his philosophy and jokingly asserts that "except in a few really weird epileptic cases, all skillful coping requires consciousness" (2000, 82).
+He is not really practicing phenomenology, let alone of the Husserlian kind, because he is not interested in how things appear at the initial level of experience.
+Rather, Searle is interested in the logical analysis of phenomena, not primarily in their preliminary manifestation.
+If we are to take cognizance of how intentional phenomena constitute experience, logical analysis must not be dismissed as though the logical space of reasons had nothing to do with our coping with the world.

+Searle espouses a continuity between philosophy and the sciences.
+Therefore, he casts doubt on Dreyfus's constant parlance of an originary dimension reserved for a special sort of philosophical inquiry: "philosophy starts with the facts of physics, chemistry, biology, and neurology.
 There is no going behind these facts to try to find something more 'primordial'" (Searle, 2000, 90).
-The problem is, as Searle has it, that neither Husserl nor Heidegger seem to have anything relevant to say about physics, chemistry, biology, and neurology.
-They seem to merely think it is important to theorize about how things appear to human agents, but the difference between Dreyfus and Husserl is just the triviality that one thinks intentionality is a subject-object relation between a transcendental subject and an intentional object, whereas the other doubts about the existence of this relation.
-Thus Searle thinks both ideas on what phenomenologically appears to human agents are irrelevant "to getting an adequate theory of the logical structure of the intentionality of biological brains encased in biological bodies" (idem).
-Even worse, on Searle's view, Dreyfus's conception of the background as a nonobjective terrain does not affect in the least the priority of logical analysis, because one might have fallen prey to the fallacy of surmising that practices cannot be logically investigated because their practical background is always presupposed (Searle, 2000, 92).
-But "just as we use the eye to study the eye, language to study language, the brain to study the brain, etc., so we can use the practices to study the practices, and indeed we can, as I do, use the Background to study the Background" (idem).
+Searle has it that neither Husserl nor Heidegger seem to have anything relevant to say about physics, chemistry, biology, and neurology, for they seem to be overtly hostile towards empirical research.
+The focus of phenomenology is admittedly on how things appear to us, and so the difference between Husserl and Dreyfus is just the triviality that the former conceives of intentionality as a subject-object relation between a transcendental subject and an intentional object, whereas the latter prefers the existential underpinnings undergirding our background practices in the world.
+Searle deems irrelevant both phenomenological theories, for they have no real purchase on "getting an adequate theory of the logical structure of the intentionality of biological brains encased in biological bodies" (Searle, 2000, 90).
+Even worse, Dreyfus's conception of the background as a nonobjective terrain does not affect in the least the priority of logical analysis, because here one might have fallen prey to the fallacy of surmising that practices cannot be logically investigated due to the fact that their background is always presupposed (Searle, 2000, 92).
+However, "just as we use the eye to study the eye, language to study language, the brain to study the brain, etc., so we can use the practices to study the practices, and indeed we can, as I do, use the Background to study the Background" (Searle, 2000, 92).
 Phenomenology is thus bankrupt because "it can only deal with how things seem to me here and now in the immediate present" (Searle, 2001b, 282).